OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-without-active-directory.md

 ### Automate configuration of second and addtional nodes

-Instead of using the wizard to install the addtional nodes you can use the Octopus Server command line.
+After installing the Octopus Server MSI, instead of using the wizard to configure the additional nodes, you can use the Octopus [Server command line](https://octopus.com/docs/octopus-rest-api/octopus.server.exe-command-line).
 Here is an example of what this might look like:

 ```bash
 "C:\Program Files\Octopus Deploy\Octopus\Octopus.Server.exe" create-instance --instance "Default" --config "C:\Octopus\OctopusServer.config"